RasmussenLab/vamb/README.md

 Created by Jakob Nybo Nissen and Simon Rasmussen, Technical University of Denmark.

 Vamb is a metagenomic binner which feeds sequence composition information from a contig catalogue and co-abundance information from BAM files into a variational autoencoder and clusters the latent representation.
-It performs excellently with many samples, well with 5-10 samples and poorly relying only on the nucleotide composition.
-Vamb is implemented purely in Python (with a little bit of Cython) and can be used both from commandline and from within a Python interpreter.
+It performs excellently with > 5 samples and poorly relying only on the nucleotide composition.
+Vamb is implemented purely in Python (with a little bit of Cython) and can be used both from command line and from within a Python interpreter.

 For more information on the background, context, and theory of Vamb, read [our paper on bioRxiv](https://www.biorxiv.org/content/early/2018/12/19/490078) (DOI: 10.1101/490078)